gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Arguably the nicest aspect of this manuscript :) - the deep dive into the strucutral changes in the sdrCDE locus of patient 420 and the beta-lactamase locus of patient 4875.

-To re-create the gviz plots (Figure 2B, D, F), you will need to first download the relevant long read FASTQs off the SRA and move into the Structural_Locus_Deep_Dive/sdrd_blaz_gviz directory.
+To re-create the gviz plots (Figure 2B, D, F), you will need to first download the relevant long read FASTQs off the SRA and move into the Structural_Locus_Deep_Dive/sdrd_blaz_gviz directory, and make sure [filtlong](), minimap2 and samtools are available (see map_reads.sh).
+Then you need to:

 1. Run map_reads.sh
 2. Run create_gviz_plots.R - the pileup plots were created with [gviz](https://bioconductor.org/packages/release/bioc/html/Gviz.html).

-To re-create the gggenomes plots (Figure 2A, C), move into the Structural_Locus_Deep_Dive directory
+To re-create the gggenomes plots (Figure 2A, C), move into the Structural_Locus_Deep_Dive directory and then:

 1. Run locus_extract.sh to extract the relevant regions.
 These have been included and annotated - you can use run_bakta.sh to do that again if you would like.
-2. Run gggenomes.R
+2. Run gggenomes.R - plots were created with [gggenomes](https://github.com/thackl/gggenomes) - I note this was a bit tricky to install.

 R Scripts